-There are two main train stations for catching trains going from Jakarta to Yogyakarta.
+There are two main train stations for catching trains going from Jakarta to Yogyakarta: Pasar Senen (PSE) and Gambir (GMR).
 The station you choose will depend on the ticket class you want to purchase.
-The business class and economy class trains, which are the cheaper option, mostly depart from Pasar Senen station.
-The executive trains from Jakarta to Yogyakarta depart from Gambir Station.
-On the side note, there is also Jatinegara train station which you can get off the train from Yogyakarta to Jakarta, but you can get on the train from Jakarta to Yogyakarta from this station.
+The economy class trains (and some with executive class carriage too), which are the cheaper option, mostly depart from Pasar Senen/PSE station.
+The executive trains (includes priority and luxury class) from Jakarta to Yogyakarta depart from Gambir/GMR Station.
+On a side note, there is also Jatinegara train station where you can get off (if they stop) the train from Yogyakarta to Jakarta, but you can’t get on the train from Jakarta to Yogyakarta from this station.

 If you’re going to take the train to Yogyakarta stay close to Gambir (not actually in Gambir, which is a boring area with little to do and nowhere to eat).
 With Jakarta traffic, this is just more convenient.
 The two hotels I’d recommend within easy reach of the station are Double Tree by Hilton in Diponegoro for luxury travellers or Ibis Budget Hotel Cikini (which has a great olympic sized swimming pool where I always used to swim).